-From the onset there are heavy 90’s influences of I Know What You Did Last Summer and Scary Story.
-Get a bunch of teens destined for stardom and put them in the same horror movie, sounds like a tale we have heard before.
-It begins with a story in black and white, “The Hook”, which is a variation of the killer with a hook for a hand urban legends.
-Here, it involves two kids on lover’s lane as they come into to close contact with the killer.
-With a pretty anticlimactic reveal.
-As the story progresses you wonder why even include it.
+From the onset there are noticeable similarities to I Know What You Did Last Summer (1997) and Scream (1996), aesthetically and otherwise.
+Get a bunch of teens destined for stardom and put them in the same horror movie (sounds like a “tale” we have heard before).
+It begins with a story in black and white, “The Hook”, which is a variation of the “killer with a hook for a hand” urban legend.
+It involves two kids on lover’s lane set in the 1950’s, played by James Marsden (X-men series) and Amy Smart (Varsity Blues) here in her first role, as they come into to close contact, they are unaware of really how close they come into contact with a killer with a hook.
+However, the reveal is pretty anti-climactic.
+As the story progresses, you wonder why even include it?
 Except to say, yes this movie is dealing with the stories that everyone has heard.
-However, it doesn’t totally fit as we move into “modern era” and a totally new narrative.
+However, it doesn’t totally fit as we move into present era and a totally new narrative.

-This time, a group of teens take refuge in an old abandoned church after they run their car recklessly of the road.
-By firelight and surrounded by the woods they tell each other horror stories.
-This scene, “The Campfire” becomes the over-arching narrative as they relate these tales to each other: “The Honeymoon”, “People Can Lick Too” and “The Locket”.
+So, we turn to the present and a group of teenagers, who take refuge in an old abandoned church, after they run their car recklessly of the road.
+By firelight and surrounded by the woods they tell each other horror stories, which culminates in these Campfire Tales.
+So, this sequence, “The Campfire” becomes the over-arching narrative as they relate these tales to each other: “The Honeymoon”, “People Can Lick Too” and “The Locket”.

-The first tale is about an RV trip gone wrong, which fits into the whole outdoor theme.
-If not for the movie, for our website.
-Urban legends with honeymooners are all too frequent, sometimes its a hotel, an abandoned house, here an RV.
-Like always, the monster is spurned on by the sexual activity of the couple (or is it just that its oppurtune because they are distracted).
+The first tale is about an RV trip gone wrong, which fits into the whole outdoor theme as well (if not for the movie, for our website).
+Urban legends with honeymooners are all too frequent, sometimes its a hotel, an abandoned house, here more interestingly its an RV.
+As always, the monster is spurned on by the sexual activity of the couple (or is it just that its opportune because they are distracted).
 Either way, what is that?
-You can be married and sex brings death.
-That some Christian guilt thing or something.
-Anyways, its a mildly amusing, mildly scary story.
+You can still be married and sex ultimately brings death (geesh).
+That is some Christian guilt complex or something.
+Anyways, its a mildly amusing, mildly scary story, which also features Hawthorne James, a famous African-American actor, who usually has smaller roles but is still great, like the bus-driver in Speed (1994) or One-Eyed Sam in I’m Gonna Get You Sucker (1988).

 “People Can Lick Too”

-A cautionary tale about using the internet and identity.
-Here in the internet is in it’s technological infancy but is still applicable as ever.
+A early cautionary tale about using the internet and identity.
+Here, in the mid-90s, the internet was more or less in it’s infancy, but the lessons is still as applicable as ever.
 It is a bit of take on the urban legend of the babysitter and the phone call, here minus the babysitter and the phone call (if that makes sense).
-Again, mildly amusing and scary but at times lacks clear direction (just running in the dark).
+Again, mildly amusing and scary but at times lacks clear direction, not just narratively running in the dark, actually just running in the dark.

-There are some rock and roll music connections to the film.
-The trailer (featured below) has the Rolling Stones – “Gimme Shelter” in it but is not featured in the movie.
-In the movie Christopher Masterson wears a Iron Maiden shirt but ends with a pretty horrid cover of “Monster Mash”, nuff said.
+Otherwise, for the sake of cottagemixtape.com, there are some rock and roll connections to the film.
+The trailer (featured below) has the Rolling Stones – “Gimme Shelter”.
+However, it is not featured in the movie itself.
+There are not many rock tunes featured for the matter, choosing to go with an original soundtrack instead.
+In the movie, Christopher Masterson wears a Iron Maiden shirt but the movie ends with a pretty horrid cover of “Monster Mash“, nuff said.
+And that is Campfire Tales is, a mash of narratives, loosely tied together but still a bit a fun.

 Length: 1h 28m